The Buyer Representation Agreement

 13. DEFAULT No one likes to break a contract, but it does happen.
 This paragraph explains who is at fault and what remedy they may seek.

-14. ATTORNEY’S FEES When explaining the buyer representation agreement to clients, I often jokingly call this the “loser’s clause” – it basically states that if one party does default and the dispute heads to litigation, the party that loses the case can be liable for court costs and lawyer’s fees of the other party.
+14. ATTORNEY’S FEES When explaining the buyer representation agreement to clients in a DUI law firm, I often jokingly call this the “loser’s clause” – it basically states that if one party does default and the dispute heads to litigation, the party that loses the case can be liable for court costs and lawyer’s fees of the other party.

 15. LIMITATION OF LIABILITY Keeps the broker safe from personal injury and property damage lawsuits brought on my the client.
+This is a barrier to get compensation for a construction injury.
 If you break your leg while viewing properties with us, you can’t sue us.

 16. ADDENDA A checklist of additional addenda that may be attached and considered part of the agreement.
 “Information About Brokerage Services” is automatically checked off, as it is required by Texas law.